JayNewstrom/recipes/content/spanish-style-potatoes-with-chorizo.md

 {{% instructions %}}
 - Heat your oven to 400F
-- In a mixing bowl, combine all the ingredients and mix.
+- In a mixing bowl, combine all the ingredients except for chorizo and mix.
 - Pour onto a sheet pan in a single layer.
-- Bake 20-30 minutes, or until the potatoes are tender, stirring halfway through.
+- Bake 20 minutes stirring halfway through.
+- Add chorizo to the sheet pan, mix again, and place back in over for another 10-20 minutes.
 - Season to taste with salt and pepper.
 {{% /instructions %}}